jasonhemann/20FA-2800/_labs/intro-and-setup.md

 ## CodeTogether

   5. CodeTogether is a simultaneous code/screen sharing tool.
 In the Eclipse IDE's menu, go to `Help > Install New Software`.
 The first box in that form should ask you to "type or select a site".
 You will enter `https://www.codetogether.com/updates/ci/`.
 This should provide exactly one piece of software you can choose to install: `CodeTogether`.
 Install it.
-You may need to reopen Eclipse after installing CodeTogether.
+After installing CodeTogether, reboot your VM.
 See the [Getting Started Guide](https://www.codetogether.com/docs/codetogether-for-eclipse-installation/) to learn more about what it can do.

 ## Hypothes.is